ninposec/goJS/README.md

 # goJS

 goJS is a simple command line tool written in Go, designed to download files from a list of URLs concurrently.
-For each URL, the tool creates a directory named after the domain part of the URL and downloads the corresponding file into this directory.
+For each URL, the tool creates a directory structure named after the domain part of the URL and downloads the corresponding file.

 ### Usage